Almost sure central limit theorems via chaos expansions and related results: Introduction

-Motivated by the recent study on the geometry of stationary Gaussian field, particularly on Berry's random wave model, we aim at establishing the almost sure central limit theorem ($\ASCLT$) for the family $Y=\{Y_t\}_{t\geq 1}$ after proper normalization.
-Additionally, we will find along the way a quantitative central limit theorem and show certain Malliavin differentiability for $Y$.
-In particular, we solved an open question on the Malliavin differentiability of the excursion volume of Berry's random wave model.
-Moreover, as a key consequence of our analysis, we obtain the asymptotic exact rate (as a function of the exponent) of moments of Bessel functions (and more generally of any covariance function with a certain local structure at the origin), thus confirming a conjecture based on existing numerical simulations.
+Motivated by the recent study on the geometry of stationary Gaussian field, particularly on Berry's random wave model, we aim at establishing the almost sure central limit theorem ($\ASCLT$) for the family $Y=\{Y_t\}_{t\geq 1}$ after proper normalization under only mild assumptions on the covariance function $\mathcal C$ (i.e., decay at infinity and certain local structure near the origin).
+Additionally, we will find along the way a quantitative central limit theorem and show certain Malliavin differentiability for $Y$ (see Remark \ref{rem_malliavin}).
+In particular, we solve an open question on the Malliavin differentiability of the excursion volume of Berry's random wave model (see Corollary \ref{corMalliavinBerry}).
+Note that our method provides quantitative and almost sure central limit theorems even in cases where $Y$ is only minimally regular, while in existing literature higher order of Malliavin differentiability is usually required.
+Moreover, as a key consequence of our analysis, we obtain the asymptotic exact rate (as a function of the exponent $q$) of the $q$-th moment of Bessel functions (and more generally of any covariance function with a certain local structure at the origin), thus confirming a conjecture based on existing numerical simulations.

 In what follows, we will give a brief overview on central limit theorems for the integral functional $Y_t$, notably we will recall the results around the celebrated Breuer-Major theorem.
 Then, we will introduce Berry's random wave model in Section \ref{S1_2}, and state our main results in Section \ref{S1_3}.